bottlerocket-os/bottlerocket/variants/README.md

 ## Variants

-### aws-k8s-1.19: Kubernetes 1.19 node

-The [aws-k8s-1.19](aws-k8s-1.19/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
-It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant is compatible with Kubernetes 1.19, 1.20, and 1.21 clusters.

 ### aws-k8s-1.20: Kubernetes 1.20 node

 The [aws-k8s-1.20](aws-k8s-1.20/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.